 Destiny.
 Can one really be destined to be a poker champion?
 As if somehow the universe requires it to be so, and free will or bad luck cannot interfere?
 I know it seems overly dramatic to say this, but somehow deep down, I don’t think any of us had any real doubts that Qui “Tommygun” Nguyen was going to win this thing.
 It just seemed like this story had been written long ago, and nothing could change that.

-This story begins, for me, about a month ago, when I got an unexpected call from PokerNews.com.
+This story begins for me about a month ago, when I got an unexpected call from PokerNews.com.
 They asked if we could use the patented software on my website, AdvancedPokerTraining.com, to write computerized representations of the remaining players, and run a simulation of the November Nine.
 So I began the process of gathering all the information I could on each of the nine players — watching face-to-face interviews, and any playing history I could access.
 We published the surprising results in a series of four articles, and the bottom line was this: Qui Nguyen was winning, much more often than he should have been.
 Vegas had him at 10 to 1, even though he was second in chips.
 Everyone was calling him the amateur, the wild gambler, and yet… he was winning.

-Through our agent James Sullivan at Poker Royalty, I contacted Thomas Nguyen, Qui’s older brother, and a deal with made.
+Through our agent James Sullivan at Poker Royalty, I contacted Thomas Nguyen, Qui’s older brother, and a deal was made.
 They would fly me to Las Vegas, and I would help “TommyGun” prepare for the event, and in return he would wear the AdvancedPokerTraining.com patch on TV.
 I crafted a special simulation for Qui in which he could play the final table out, over and over again, against digital representations of his opponents.
 And I continued to run more simulations, making small adjustments to the personalities of each opponent, to determine an optimal strategy.

 I should have known this was going to be a wild trip when I arrived at the airport and a guy who called himself “Super Mario” was there to pick me up.
 This turned out to be Mario Orozco, Qui’s manager.
 He drove me straight to the WSOP Hall-of-Fame Banquet, which happened to be that night.
 Within an hour of arriving in Vegas, I was snapping selfies with Doyle Brunson, Scotty Nguyen (no relation to Qui), and new hall-of-famers Todd Brunson and Carlos Mortensen.
 I even went over to Scotty’s house the next day and played chess with his son – it was surreal.